Chapter 3:

 "Yes.
 My friends and I will be there.
 My group feels crowded, but I am more than happy to add one more."

 The hall of adventures was ignored for once.
-Joyous, it would feel, but what was there to feel when the walls were cold and the pathway was empty?
-On the other hand—not a wink of sleep in the girl, not after last night.
-She had to revisit the world beyond, through pages she’d lost sleep to.
-Nothing tops sleep as she was told, but as though she learned nothing, it had been dusk when she reached the last book's final page, and morning when the questions started flooding.
+Joyous, it would feel, but the walls were cold and the pathway was empty.
+Ivan, Germaine, Mr. and Mrs Gott—they all agreed there was nothing to feel.
+After all, they were inanimate.
+Meanwhile, not a wink of sleep in the giddy girl, not after last night.
+She had to revisit the vast Outside, through pages she'd lost sleep to yet again.
+Nothing tops a nap as she’d been told, but as though she’d learned nothing, it had been pre-dawn when she reached her final page, when the questions started flooding.

-She finished her breakfast and took her bath without complaint despite the biting frost.
-She bid Walter fare-thee-well with the biggest smile on her face.
+Breakfast was taken early and her bath was without complaint despite the biting frost.
+She bid Walter farewell with the biggest smile on her face—

 "Wait."
 Walter said.
 "Where is your ring?"

-Walter threw the ring for her to catch.
+Walter chucked the ring for her to catch.
 "Return before lunch."

 Kim sighed.
 "I will, I will."

-Unlike the landscape of loose snow, the river only had happy memories.
+The frozen river stretched ahead, a white ribbon of ice winding through the snow.
+Unlike the landscape of loose snow, every step taken carried happy memories.
 Come spring, the banks showed off their breadth of flowers.
 They were perfect for making crowns.
 Summer was when the grass grew tall, the shrubs thickened, and Walter hid.
-I never found him, she chuckled.
+I never found him except his crow, she chuckled.

-Autumn held her favorite palette.
-Though the pines would remain evergreen, the smaller deciduous trees would adopt her hair's hue, and since the river sat past the pines, it was orange and red anywhere she’d looked.
+Autumn held her favorite palette, and though the pines would remain evergreen, the smaller deciduous trees would adopt her hair's hue, and since the river sat past the pines, it was orange and red everywhere she'd looked.
 Just then, a certain painting appeared in her mind.
 Maybe my judgment last night was too in-the-moment.
 But now it was Winter.
-Only dead trees with bare branches, and the river was a white graveyard.
-Bitterly, she inched across the slippery ice.
-A few more steps led to the lake.
+Only dead trees with bare branches in a frozen graveyard.
+She inched across the slippery ice, her expressions bittersweet.
+A couple more steps led to the lake.

 "Was I too early?"
-Kimberlain looked around.
-“Hello?”
+Kimberlain looked around, voice echoing off the trees.
+"Hello?"

 Nothing.
 Until…